-Smart devices and unmanned aerial vehicles (UAVs) are making geospatial technology adoptable, affordable, and easy to operate for a broad range of nontechnical users.
-SmartMap is a series of hands-on introductory workshops providing training in the use of smart devices and UAVs to collect, draw, and interpret georeferenced data to develop maps for improved forest management.
-Smart devices such as iPhones and iPads can support a variety of geospatial applications (apps) and global postioning system (GPS) devices that integrate seamlessly with aerial imagery to map, delineate, or identify management concerns both in the field and in the office.
-UAVs offer natural resource managers the ability to collect real-time aerial imagery that integrates with smart device apps for up-to-date management.
-SmartMap offers the following workshops:
+Smart devices and unmanned aerial systems (UASs) are making geospatial technology more affordable, easy-to-use, and adoptable for a broader range of nontechnical users.
+SmartMap is an educational series providing hands-on training in the use of smart devices and UAS to collect, draw, and develop maps for improved forest management.
+Smart devices such as smartphones and tablets can support a variety of geospatial applications (apps) and GPS devices that integrate seamlessly to map, delineate, or identify management concerns both in the field and in the office.
+UAS offers natural resource managers the ability to collect real-time aerial imagery that integrates with smart device apps for up-to-date management.
+SmartMap offers the following educational programs:

-SmartMap 1.0 introduces audiences to low-cost and easy to use geospatial mapping apps that can be used on smartphones or ipads.
-The class introduces audiences togeographic information systems (GIS), GPS and smartphone GIS applications.
+SmartMap 1.0 introduces audiences to low-cost and easy-to-use geospatial mapping apps for smartphones and tablets.
+The class reviews the basics of geographic information systems (GIS), GPS and smartphone applications.
 It provides hands-on tutorials to give attendees experience using these technologies.
-This workshop also introduces audiences to UAV technology and its applications for video capture and forest mapping.
+This workshop also introduces audiences to UAS technology and its applications for video capture and forest mapping.

 SmartMap 1.0 Learning Objectives

-- Introduce audiences to user-friendly GIS apps and GPS for iPhone and iPad
+- Introduce audiences to GPS and GIS apps for iPhone and iPad

 - Train audiences on using iPhone/iPad to collect GPS data in the field

-- Train audiences to use GIS apps to develop maps for natural resource management
+- Train audiences to use the GIS KIT app to develop maps for natural resource management

-- Demonstrate the capabilities of UAVs for collecting real-time aerial imagery
+- Demonstrate the capabilities of UAS for collecting real-time aerial imagery

-- Demonstrate how to process and transfer UAV aerial imagery and data to iPad apps
+- Demonstrate how to process and transfer UAS imagery and data to GIS apps

 - Train attendees to share collected data with natural resource managers